Residence Hall Handbook

 The following appliances are not permitted in the residence hall: hot plates, toaster ovens, rice cookers, torchiere-style lighting (floor-standing lighting) with halogen lamps, immersion heaters, heating coils, space heaters, ovens, indoor or outdoor grills, etc…).
 Personal or portable air conditioning or heating units are not permitted.

-If an unapproved item is observed in a student’s room, the student will be asked to remove the item.
+If an unapproved item is observed in a student’s room, the student will be asked to or staff will remove the item.
 If the student does not comply with the request, Perry Hall staff reserve the right to have the items removed.
 Items that pose a threat to the health or safety of students or the building will be removed immediately.

 A student is permitted to store his or her bicycle in the room, provided his or her roommate(s) have granted permission.
 Bicycles are not permitted in lounges, laundry rooms, hallways, bathrooms, dining halls, or other public areas.
 If a student causes damage by using a bicycle, the student will be responsible for any damage charges associated with repair.